Scthe/scthe.github.io/_drafts/neural-nets-implementation-tips.md

 Another case is to merge calculations of deltas and derivatives of activation function.

-> From what I've observed simple kernels like that do not show up during profiling, but I'd say it is worth doing it anyway, since it decreases number of moving parts.
-For example calculating deltas for last layer consists of 2 memory reads, single write and handful of expressions.
+> From what I've observed simple kernels like that do not show up during profiling.
+I'd say fuse them anyway, since it decreases number of moving parts.
+For example calculating deltas for last layer (very simple kernel) consists of 2 memory reads, single write and handful of expressions.
 That takes only ~0.1% of overall calculation time.